 What is User Acceptance Testing (UAT)?

-UAT, also known as End-User Testing, is the final stage of testing before the software is released.
+User Acceptance Testing (UAT), also known as End-User Testing, is the final validation stage before software release.
+It ensures the system behaves as expected in real business scenarios and supports actual user workflows, rather than focusing on technical correctness alone.
 It is performed by the end-users or clients to validate that the software functions as intended in real-world scenarios.
 The focus of UAT is not on finding technical bugs but on ensuring the software meets the business needs and user expectations.

 UAT typically occurs after system testing but before final deployment.
 It represents the last phase of testing where actual users validate that the system meets their business requirements.
-Unlike technical testing phases, UAT focuses on business scenarios and user workflows rather than system functionality.
+Unlike technical testing phases, UAT evaluates whether the software fulfils business intent and user expectations, not just whether it functions correctly from a system perspective.

 Why is UAT (User Acceptance Testing) Important?

-Validates Business Requirements: Ensures that all features align with the defined requirements.
+Validates Business Requirements: Confirms that implemented features reflect real business needs, not just documented specifications.
 It confirms that the developed software matches what the business actually needs.

-Identifies Gaps Early: Helps detect issues not found during functional or system testing.
+Identifies Gaps Early: Surfaces workflow, usability, and logic gaps that technical testing often overlooks.
 These could be workflow problems, usability issues, or business logic gaps that technical testing might miss.

 Builds User Confidence: Involves users in the testing process, fostering trust in the final product.
 When users participate in testing, they better understand and accept the system.

-Prevents Costly Fixes: Catching issues at this stage saves time and money post-deployment.
+Prevents Costly Fixes: Reduces post-release rework by catching business-impacting issues before deployment.
 Fixing problems after release can cost up to 100 times more than addressing them during development.

 Types of User Acceptance Testing

-Organizations have different testing needs based on their industry, compliance requirements, and user base.
+Different types of User Acceptance Testing exist to address varying business contexts, regulatory requirements, and operational risks.
 Understanding the various types of UAT helps in selecting the most appropriate approach for your specific context.

-Operational Acceptance Testing (OAT): Focuses on operational readiness, including backups, security, and disaster recovery.
-This validates that the system can handle day-to-day operations effectively.
+Operational Acceptance Testing (OAT): Ensures operational readiness, including security, backups, monitoring, and system stability.

 Each type serves a specific purpose in ensuring comprehensive software validation before final deployment.